 KFDE is a private nonprofit 501(c)(3) foundation founded by its first CEO and Executive Director, Tim Kolb, in June of 2003.
 KFDE has numerous educational resources on a broad spectrum of disability related subjects for persons with disabilities and their families, schools, colleges, businesses, government agencies and the general public.

 KFDE strongly supports the fundamental idea that persons with disabilities have the right to choose and be supported in their effort to live life in their own homes and communities, independent of institutions.
-KFDE further supports the fundamental idea that persons with disabilities should expect and endeavor, as much as possible, to live lives similar to those lived by their non-disabled counterparts through, among other things, the pursuit of integrated competitive employment by way of federal work incentives when necessary and by promoting proper financial and estate planning along with other resource assistance through such government benefit programs as Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Medicare, and Medicaid to supplement insufficient earned income or when competitive employment isn't possible.
+KFDE further supports the fundamental idea that persons with disabilities should expect and endeavor, as much as possible, to live lives similar to those lived by their non-disabled counterparts by promoting proper financial and estate planning along with the appropriate pursuit of employment and other resource assistance through such government benefit programs as Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Medicare, and Medicaid.

 NOTE: The Services and Resources offered by KFDE include, but are not limited to those listed below.
 Services and Resources will be applied to the individual customer according to their unique circumstances and goals.